Muveyt/TextToMorseCode/README.md

 Simple website for translating text to morse code just for fun.

 To-do List:
+Add sound and speed adjustment for play morse code +
-I will stop the play when a new message has translated or when speed has changed.
+I will stop the play when a new message has translated or when speed has changed. -